 I suspect Buerger's disease, a special inflammation of the vessels and vasculitis.
-I was intrigued by the text on your site about ginseng and its impact on endothelial renewal.
+I was intrigued by the text on your website about ginseng and its impact on endothelial renewal.
 I ordered ginseng genuine TaiwanTCM LIANG , slices and for the first two days I made tea from two slices, I would continue the next day with one slicing.
 Do you think that could be so?
 Should I continue to use ginseng?
 So far I have about 30g.
 Do you think my ginseng may have a positive effect on my disease?
-Thank you very much for the answers.
+Thank you so much for the answers.
 Vladimír H.

 Dear Mr. Vladimir,